wolfamongdogs/nomicon/README.md

 So it is highly recommended when running ```-g``` with a lot of password componentes using ```-q``` to limit the permutations.
 3 is a good number to use.

+# Adding transformations

+You can add your own transformers by adding a class in ```rules.py``` that conforms to the shape of the other classes represented.
+And then adding this class and the arguments the its init function takes in ```transformers.py```.